 End users can select product promotions in two ways:

 - Top-down selection.
-If the customer receives an offer or sees an advertisement for the promotion, then the customer can order the promotion.
+If the customer receives an offer or sees an advertisement for the promotion, the customer can order the promotion.
 The customer or sales representative adds the promotion to the order, and all of the products in the promotion are added as line items to the quote or order.
 This selection method usually applies to bundled promotions.

 - Bottom-up selection.
-If the customer adds products to a quote or order that have product promotions available, then the sales representative or the application can recommend the promotion.
+If the customer adds products to a quote or order that have product promotions available, the sales representative or the application can recommend the promotion.
 When a customer is purchasing some products in a bundle promotion, the application can automatically recommend the bundle promotion.
 There can be an auto-recommendation if the customer has these products in a quote or order as new items, and if they are not already covered by another promotion.